JTCruzado/Mid-Atlantic-Fish-Classifier-CNN/README.md

 ## Updates
 - I will be training the model on more fishes check in for updates.
-- 11/07/20 added : Amberjack , Wahoo, Rainbow Trout
+- 11/07/20 added : Amberjack , Wahoo, Rainbow Trout , Large Mouth Bass ,Striped Bass ,Yellow Fin Tuna, Great Barracuda

 ## Launch Web App